The Most Accurate AI Content Detector

 Our position is that if the effect of putting content into a machine is that the output from that machine is unrecognizable when comparing the two documents then it should be the aim of an AI detector to identify the output text as AI generated.

-The alternative is that any content could be translated and presented as Original work since it would pass both AI and Plagiarism detection.
+The alternative is that any content could be translated and presented as Original work since it would pass both AI and plagiarism detection.

 Here is what we think should and should not be classified as AI-generated content: